Questions, answered.

 Compatibility and Limitations

 Delivery Date AI has been validated for use with 2D grayscale (including Doppler) images acquired from GE and Philips ultrasound systems, using convex, micro-convex, and transvaginal probes.
-Performance on images from vendors other than GE and Philips has not been established.
 Phased array and linear probes are not supported.

-The system accepts DICOM files (.dcm) containing 2D grayscale static images, including Doppler.
-JPEG, PNG, 3D/4D, M-mode, cine loops, and video formats are not supported.
+The system accepts DICOM files (.dcm) containing standard-of-care 2D grayscale static images, including Doppler.
+JPEG, PNG, 3D/4D, M-mode, cine loops, and video formats are not supported and will be automatically rejected.
+A minimum of more than 10 valid images is required for the system to generate a prediction.

-Delivery Date AI is not intended for use in multiple gestations, pregnancies with known fetal anomalies, first trimester pregnancies (under 14 0/7 weeks), or pregnancies at or beyond 37 0/7 weeks.
-It does not forecast medically induced delivery or predict the risk of preterm birth.
-It provides an estimate for spontaneous delivery only.
+The device is not intended for use in multiple gestations, pregnancies with known fetal anomalies, pregnancies under 14 0/7 weeks gestation, or pregnancies at or beyond 37 0/7 weeks gestation.
+It does not predict the risk of preterm birth, and it does not forecast medically induced delivery — the validation population comprised pregnancies with spontaneous onset of labor only.

 Regulatory and Security

 Delivery Date AI complies with HIPAA and relevant privacy regulations.
-All data is encrypted using SSL/TLS protocols.
+All data transmitted between the client and server is encrypted using SSL/TLS protocols.
 The platform supports two-factor authentication for enhanced account security.
+Patient names are displayed using only the first two characters of first and last name to minimize identifiable information within the interface.

 crosschevron-down